 SAGIT is proud to invest in a diverse range of grain growing research, development and extension.

-Applications for the next round of funding will be due in February 2018.
+Applications for the next round of funding will open in late 2018.